Icinga/icinga2/doc/06-distributed-monitoring.md

 nodes (firewalls, policies, software hardening, etc.), Icinga 2 also provides additional security:

+* TLS v1.2+ is required.
+* TLS cipher lists are hardened [by default](09-object-types.md#objecttype-apilistener).
-* TLS/SSL certificates are mandatory for communication between nodes.
-The CLI commands help you create those certificates.
+* TLS certificates are mandatory for communication between nodes.
+The CLI command wizards help you create these certificates.
 * Child zones only receive updates (check results, commands, etc.) for their configured objects.
 * Child zones are not allowed to push configuration updates to parent zones.
 * Zones cannot interfere with other zones and influence each other.
 Each checkable host or service object is assigned to **one zone** only.